 2. Pastéis de Bacalhau

 Regardless of the name, a Pastel de Bacalhau is a delight to eat hot out of the fryer.
-One bite into the crispy fritter reveals a creamy mixture made with bacalhau and potatoes and well as eggs and parsley.
-Three bites later, it will be nothing more than a happy memory.
+One bite into the crispy fritter reveals a creamy mixture made with bacalhau and potatoes as well as eggs and parsley.
+Three bites later, the tasty Portuguese appetizer will be nothing more than a happy memory.

 One Pastel de Bacalhau is rarely enough and three are too many.
 In other words, plan to start your meal with two Pastéis de Bacalhau.